awslabs/graphstorm/examples/graph_prediction/README.md

 Learning (GML) across various domains, including life sciences and chemistry.
 In graph prediction, the entire graph data is typically organized in a batch of subgraphs format, where each subgraph's nodes have edges only within the subgraph and no edges connecting to nodes in other subgraphs.
 GML labels are linked to these subgraphs.
-And then GML model makes prediction on new subgraphs as well.
+Once trained, GML models can makes predictions on new and unseen subgraphs.

 A typical operation used in graph prediction is called `Read-out`, e.g., `sum`, `mean`, `max` or `min`, which aggregates the representations of nodes in a subgraph to form one representation for